 Step 5: Water your plant regularly until it is established; elderberry plants do not like dry soil.

-Step 6: Apply an organic, slow-release all purpose fertilizer according to the manufacturer’s instructions.
+Step 6: Apply a slow-release, all purpose fertilizer according to the manufacturer’s instructions.

 Cuttings